DSCD-Nav: Dual-Stance Cooperative Debate for Object Navigation: Method

 NCA-Agent reads $\mathcal{C}_t$ and the full debate trace $\mathcal{D}_t$ to produce a stance-agnostic, evidence-aware final decision:

-Here, $id^\star$ is the final high-level action identity, and $w^\star$ and $\text{ev}^\star$ are concise summaries distilled from both stances’ arguments.
+Here, $id^\star$ is the final high-level action identity, and $w^\star$ and $ev^\star$ are summaries distilled from both stances' arguments.
 We denote the geometry associated with $id^\star$ as $a^\star=(r^\star,\theta^\star)$.
-NCA does not simply pick a ``winner''.
+NCA does not simply pick a \emph{winner}.
 Instead, it evaluates proposals under a unified set of criteria aligned with task progress, safety, and information considerations, producing an interpretable consensus action.
+When disagreement remains at the final round, NCA arbitrates between the two final stance preferences and selects one as $id^\star$.